Dog Skin Allergies - What You Need To Know About Symptoms, Causes And Hypoallergenic Diet

 Diets in this category are prescription and veterinary diets and can only be recommended by a veterinarian.
 This diet contains a protein that has undergone a process called ‘hydrolyzation’ where the protein structure is broken down into its component amino acids.
 Hydrolyzation is a process that reduces the ‘allergenicity’ of the protein, making it so small that it is unlikely to trigger an immune reaction.

-Some great foods that your dog will love include lean chicken, fish, boiled potatoes, leafy greens, fruits and peanut butter.
-However, practise moderation in the use of ingredients.
-There is such a thing as too much of a good thing.
-It is also advisable to cross-check with your vet or a nutritionist to ensure your homemade diet is balanced and complete.
+Some fine human foods that your dog will love include lean meat, fish, boiled potatoes, leafy greens and fruits.
+However, practice moderation in the use of ingredients.
+It is also advisable to cross-check with your vet or a pet nutritionist to ensure your homemade diet is balanced and complete.

-However, remember to prepare balanced meals.
 Nutrition deficiency can lead to diseases such as malnutrition or obesity, and can be fatal.
-Also, there are some foods you should avoid such as chocolate, avocado, grapes, raisins, onions, garlic and macadamia nuts.
+Also, there are some foods you should avoid such as chocolate, avocado, grapes, raisins, onions and garlic.

 Limited ingredient dog food